elritz/barfriends-mobile-rn/src/logger/README.md

 # Logger

-Simple logger for Bluesky.
+Simple logger for Barfriends.
 Supports log levels, debug contexts, and separate transports for production, dev, and test mode.

 ## At a Glance